-This means that 'School staff can search a pupil for any item if the pupil agrees.
+This means that 'School staff can search a pupil for any item if the pupil agrees.'
 (The ability to give consent may be influenced by the child's age or other factors.)
-Headteachers and staff authorised by them have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item'.
+Headteachers, and staff with authorisation, have a statutory power to search pupils or their possessions, without consent, where they have reasonable grounds for suspecting that the pupil may have a prohibited item'.

 Prohibited items are:

-- knives or weapons
+- knives or weapons - alcohol

-- alcohol

 - illegal drugs

-- stolen items
+- · stolen items

-- tobacco and cigarette papers
+- · tobacco and cigarette papers

 - fireworks

 - pornographic images

 - any article that the member of staff reasonably suspects has been, or is likely to be, used:

 - o to commit an offence, or

-- o to cause personal injury to, or damage to the property of, any person (including the pupil).'
+- to cause personal injury to, or damage to the property of, any person (including the pupil).'